YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTERMENTRY, TERM = "xxxx" has no "terminfo" entry.
 Possible terminal handling problems.

-Run Time Information: This indicates that while opening a terminal device, the value of the environment variable TERM was xxxx for which no matching entry was found in the terminfo database.
+Run Time Information: This indicates that while opening a terminal device, the value of the environment variable TERM was xxxx, for which no matching entry was found in the terminfo database.
 YottaDB uses this information in the terminfo entry to perform terminal specific functions such as cursor movement on screen clearing.
 With an incorrect entry, such functions are not performed properly.

-Action: Exit YottaDB and set the TERM environment variable to a value which exists in the terminfo database and which matches the terminal or terminal emulator being used.
-See the user documentation for more information about terminfo.
+Action: Exit YottaDB and set the TERM environment variable to a value which exists in the terminfo database, and matches the terminal or terminal emulator being used.
+See user documentation for more information about terminfo.

 --------------------
 NOTERMENV